-If you live in supported housing for people aged 60 and over and/or a property where there are shared access or communal areas you are allowed to keep one pet.
+If you live in a flat or your home is in a building where there is a warden service and/or shared access areas you are allowed to keep one pet.

 You are allowed to keep fish or small caged animals in any property.

 You can get advice on the animals we accept as pets from us.

-You are not allowed to keep reptiles (including lizards or snakes) requiring live food, farm animals (including ferrets, hens, chickens, cockerels, ducks, geese, horses, pigs, cows and goats), pigeons or dogs as defined under the Dangerous Dogs Act 1991 or any endangered species.
+You are not allowed to keep reptiles (including lizards or snakes) requiring live food, farm animals (including ferrets, hens, chickens, cockerels, ducks, geese, horses, pigs, cows and goats), pigeons or dogs as defined under the Dangerous Dogs Act 1991 or any endangered species